hcencabo/JASIRM/README.md

 # JASIRM
-Just another SIR Modeler made in Shiny
+Just another SIR Modeler for students by a teacher

+Henry C. Encabo
+University of Southeastern Philippines